vgratian/cosine/README.md

 ## Cosine Similarity
 Cosine similarity is a measure of similarity between two vectors.
 It is widely used in machine learning where documents, words or images are treated as vectors.

-This similarity is calculated by measuring the distance between two vectors and normalizing that by the length of the vectors:
+The similarity value is calculated by measuring the distance between two vectors and normalizing it by the length of the vectors:
 <center><img src="cosine_similarity.svg" width="50%"></center>

 # Requirements
-The only requirement to run the Benchmarker is GCC (or any other C compiler).
+The only requirement to run the Benchmarker is GCC (or other C compiler).
 Optionally [gnuplot](http://www.gnuplot.info/) is used for plotting the results.

 Each individual package in [lib/](lib) might have its own requirements (see under [Packages](#packages)).
-However, incompatible packages are skipped at runtime, so you are safe to run the Benchmarker even when not all package requirements are met.
+You don't need to meet all package requirements, you can run the benchmark only on selected packages.

 # Usage

 Run `benchmarker.sh` with 4 positional arguments, which are repsectively:
 - `min` : initial size of vectors
 - `max` : final size of vectors
-- `step` : increase size of vectors during each iteration
+- `step` : increase size of vectors after each iteration
-- `repeat` : ask packages to repeat calculation each time (to increase statistical significance of results)
+- `repeat` : ask packages to repeat calculation each time (to increase statistical significance)

-Use `-s` and `-p` to save results as `.tsv` files and draw plots reslectively.
+Use `-s` and `-p` to save results as `.csv` files and draw plots reslectively.
 Use `--libs <lib1,lib2...>` to run the benchmarker on a subset of packages.
 Run `./benchmarker.sh --help` for more details.

 ### Examples
 ```bash
 $ ./benchmarker.sh -sp 10000 30000 10000 100
 ```

-Will run 3 iterations, with random vectors of size 10,000 20,000 and 30,000.
+Will run 3 iterations, with random vectors of size 10,000, 20,000 and 30,000.
 Each calculation will be repeated 100 times.
 Results will be saved and plotted.

 ```bash
 $ ./benchmarker.sh -sp --libs c,go,py_numpy 10000 30000 10000 100
 ```

-Same, but will run the benchmark only on packages [c](lib/c), [go](lib/go) and [py_numpy](lib/py_numpy).
+Same, but on the packages [c](lib/c), [go](lib/go) and [py_numpy](lib/py_numpy).

 # Packages